The improvement conundrum

 What does sustainable improvement look like?

-Grey Dark Propet Women's Women's Grey Dark Propet Dark Propet Women's Sustainable improvement involves a proactive approach to cost reduction.
+Women's Sandal JO Dyeables Leather Satin White Sustainable improvement involves a proactive approach to cost reduction.
 It requires a broad perspective, including a focus on managing risks and maintaining or improving plant availability and reliability.
 It entails an ongoing ability to identify and capture improvements, minimize threats and maintain robust and efficient operation even while the refinery plant is being squeezed for ever greater performance.
 In contrast, reactive cost reduction programs typically target personnel reductions, maintenance, and capital deferrals, as these are where cost savings can most rapidly be implemented.
 Frequently, such reactive cuts are ultimately unsustainable as they are not underpinned by efficiency improvements.
 Reactive cuts risk degrading asset performance over the longer term.

 Where do you start?
 Understand your performance